-How to Build a Brick BBQ Smoker
+DIY Vertical Brick BBQ Smoker

-This BBQ runs off a gas heat source (A gas burner in the base). the burner heats a heavy cast iron pan as it heats the air and bricks.
+This BBQ runs off a gas heat source (a gas burner in the base).
+The burner heats a heavy cast iron pan as it heats the air and bricks.
 Wood chips are added to the pan to create smoke.

-For those considering building a brick pit, my idea in writing this is not to give you a foolproof set of plans that you’ll follow to the letter, but rather to explain what I did, why I did it and how/why it works (or doesn’t).
+For those considering building a brick pit, my idea in writing this is not to give you a foolproof set of plans that you’ll follow to the letter, but rather to explain what I did, why I did it, and how/why it works (or doesn’t).
 I will try to explain every step of the process, but if you have any questions about anything I did, please leave a comment below and I will answer it as well as I am able!

+The photo shows the finished product.
 I am sorry that I have no pictures to illustrate the building process.
 I hope that the design is simple enough that you can get the feel for it from the finished item.

-- I let this dry a bit, covered it with some wet rags and let it cure for a few days to gain strength.
+- I let this dry a bit, covered it with some wet rags, and let it cure for a few days to gain strength.

-First Courses of Bricks
+First Layer of Brickwork

 - Once the foundation had hardened, I started laying a double course of bricks – making a square a few bricks high at the base.
 Each side of the square on the outside is about 90 cm.